bradhowes/MotionCollector/README.md

 Each recording fie is named with the date/time when the recording started.
 They all have the suffix _.csv_ so you should be able to open them in whatever editor or spreadsheet application you wish.

+Drag right on a recording to see controls for uploading and sharing the recorded values as a CSV file.
+Drag left to reveal a trash can to touch to remove the recording.

 ## Configuration

 You can control which components are samples for data capture, the rate of data capture, and if the files are stored in